ATS Optimization: Making Your Resume Machine-Readable

 Discover how to optimize your resume for Applicant Tracking Systems (ATS) to ensure it gets seen by human recruiters.

-In today's digital hiring landscape, your resume must pass through an Applicant Tracking System (ATS) before it ever reaches human eyes.
+Here's the reality: In today's digital hiring landscape, your resume has to pass through an Applicant Tracking System (ATS) before it ever reaches human eyes.
 Studies show that over 98% of Fortune 500 companies use ATS software to filter and rank resumes.
 Understanding how these systems work is crucial for job search success.
+If you're still building your resume, start with our guide on how to write an effective resume first.

 What is an ATS?

 An Applicant Tracking System is software that automatically screens resumes based on predetermined criteria.
+It's the gatekeeper between you and a human recruiter.
 These systems:

 ATS-Friendly Formatting Guidelines